wyhaines/hpack.cr/README.md

 This shard provides a standalone, pure Crystal [HPack](https://httpwg.org/specs/rfc7541.html) implementation.
 HPack is a Huffman-based header compression format that is used with HTTP/2.

-This implementation is based on [@ysbaddaden](https://github.com/ysbaddaden)'s implementation that is bundled inside of his [http2](https://github.com/ysbaddaden/http2) server & client shard, with some modest refactoring and improvements, packaged and maintained for current Crystal versions.
+This implementation is based on [@ysbaddaden](https://github.com/ysbaddaden)'s implementation that is bundled inside of his [http2](https://github.com/ysbaddaden/http2) server & client shard, with some modest refactoring and significant improvements, packaged and maintained for current Crystal versions.

 ## Installation